 Scholarships, grants, and loans can come from different sources.
 For instance, many private foundations, professional associations, and higher education institutions provide scholarships.
 Grants can come from all levels of the government, along with colleges and universities.

 Each funding source may set different rules regarding use and repayment.
 Private loans typically have more conditions than those backed by the government, while government grants may have more requirements than those provided by foundations.
-The next section considers the differences between types of loans.

 Types of Loans

 Students can pursue loans in several different forms.
-They need to decide which type of loan to pursue, based on available interest rates, overall loan amount, and repayment options.
+They need to decide which type of loan to pursue based on available interest rates, overall loan amount, and repayment options.

-Candidates with no credit or bad credit usually must apply for federal student loans, as private companies would likely not approve them.
+Nursing candidates with no credit or bad credit usually must apply for federal student loans, as private companies would likely not approve them.
 A learner who has already maxed out their federal student loans may decide to pursue a private option to receive enough funding to make it through graduation.

 The following two sections break down common types of student loans.

 Federal Loans Versus Private Loans

 ED provides federal student loans with fixed interest rates.
 These rates often sit lower than private loans and far lower than credit card rates.
-The federal government also provides student loan forgiveness in some cases, such as through the Nurse Corps Loan Repayment program.
+The federal government also provides student loan forgiveness for nurses in some cases, such as through the Nurse Corps Loan Repayment program.
 These students must agree to work in a public service role in a high-need area for a set amount of time after graduating.

 Learners often prefer federal loans, which do not require repayment until after they leave school, offer deferment and forbearance, and sometimes feature subsidized interest rates during enrollment.
 Private loans typically offer none of these services.

 Students apply for federal loans through FAFSA.
 If a learner decides to pursue a private loan, they should seek opportunities with the lowest interest rates, fair repayment terms, and helpful services like automatic payment discounts or great customer service.

 Subsidized Loans Versus Unsubsidized Loans

-ED offers subsidized and unsubsidized loans.
+ED offers subsidized and unsubsidized nursing student loans.
 Subsidized loans support undergraduate students who can prove financial need.
 As long as they are enrolled at least part time in higher education, the government pays the accumulating interest on the loan.
 Recipients become responsible for paying interest after leaving school or graduating.

 These loans do not require credit score minimums.
 Students learn of their eligibility through the FAFSA process and should work with the financial aid office at their school for additional help.